ICEI-PUC-Minas-PPL-CDIA/ppl-cd-pcd-sist-int-2025-1-grupo2-disparidade-salarial-2025-1/docs/report.md

 - Acurácia do Modelo no Conjunto de Teste: 0.8152 (81.52%)
 - Diferença de Acurácia (Treino - Teste):  0.0177 (1.77%)

-#### Codigo udcionado no algoritimo do modelo para definir as Acurácias do Modelo no Conjunto de Treinamento; do Modelo no Conjunto de Teste e Diferença de Acurácia.
+#### Codigo adcionado no algoritimo do modelo para definir as Acurácias do Modelo no Conjunto de Treinamento; do Modelo no Conjunto de Teste e Diferença de Acurácia.

 ```python
 # --- Etapa 9: Análise Final de Acurácia e Overfitting ---